 Most of us had lots of reasons not to look for extra income.
 It’s tiring and risky most of the time.
 However, we can’t just continue borrowing money from friends, relatives, or lenders just to cover up our dues.
 It is best to find ways to earn more.
 If you can keep this up together with spending less, it will surely pay off your debts.
 If you’re working, you can spend extra hours at work.
 You can sell stuff that your workmates would probably want to buy.
 Check out your drawers and cabinets, maybe there are tons of stuff that you don’t use or need.
 You can open up a garage sale during weekends.
 In the Philippines, during summer there are lots of possibilities to do business.
 Selling Ice, ice candy, shakes, halo-halo, and more.

 These types of businesses don’t require much capital and not even that risky to do.
 The only thing that stops people from doing it is that this is not a slack-to-earn-money scheme.
 No pain, no gain!
 Just remember that.
 Once again, all you need to do is to be positive about the things you have to do.
 In case you fail you can just try it again.
 I sell snacks at work.
 In case no one buys, it’s fine because I can have it as my snack or my kids’ snacks.
 When doing business, look for something that would still be beneficial for you in case it fails.

 Take a few steps at a time

 If you can’t pay your dues on time because your money is not enough that’s fine.
 Whatever you have right now, use it for paying.
 It would be better to pay even using a very small amount rather than nothing at all.
 If lenders don’t accept partial payments then save your money.
-Put it on a safe box or deposit on your account.
+Put it in a safe box or deposit it on your account.
 Any amount will surely be accepted by your bank or your box.
 Small steps can take you further.
 We should act as soon we can.
 You just always have to keep it going.

 Track your progress